Event Ticketing

 Challenges

-• Limited audience – The higher price point can limit the number of people able to afford these tickets, potentially reducing the overall number of attendees.
+• Limited audience – The higher price point can limit the number of people able to afford these tickets, potentially reducing the overall number of attendees in this category.

 • Complex logistics – Providing exclusive experiences requires more intricate planning and management, from securing VIP areas to coordinating special access.